-English Literature is one of the facilitating subjects for the Russell group universities.
+English Literature is one of the facilitating subjects for the Russell Group universities.
 Students who study English Literature go on to a wide range of careers including Journalism, the Civil Service, Teaching, Advertising and Public Relations.
-The development of student response in a sympathetic and structured way is of great value in the student's own personal development.
+The development of student responses in a sympathetic and structured way is of great value in students' own personal development.